top of page

 Daughter of Vachaknu, Gargi is considered a “Brahmavadini” who has experienced consciousness.
 She was one of the wisest of her time, having an in-depth knowledge of the Vedas, Upanishads, and philosophies.

-Her debate with Maharshi Yajnavalkya on the evolution of the cosmos, the nature of consciousness and other subtle layers of philosophy are elaborated in Brihadaranyaka Upanishad.
+The Brihadaranyaka Upanishad elaborates on her debate with Maharshi Yajnavalkya on the evolution of the cosmos, the nature of consciousness, and other subtle layers of philosophy.
 Yoga Yajnavalkya, a classical text on Yoga practice and philosophy, also explains this discussion.
 Gargi Vachaknavi was also one of the “Navaratnas” of King Janaka of Mithila.

 2. Gosha

-With an in-depth Sadhana, she learned “Madhu Vidya” one of the secret spiritual practices from Ashwini Kumaras.
+With an in-depth Sadhana, she learned “Madhu Vidya,” one of Ashwini Kumaras' secret spiritual practices.
 She is also a “Brahmavadini” who has contributed to the composition of Rgveda,

 3. Maitreyi